Webinar: Research on how to optimize collections outreach for better results

 Your information will only be shared if it is necessary to do so and will be limited to what is necessary.

-As a global company, we may share your personal information within our organization with internal employees who participate in the recruitment process including affiliates under the control of our corporate parent, for purposes consistent with this Notice.
+As a global company, we may share your personal information within our organization with internal employees who participate in the recruitment process and with subsidiaries and affiliates under the control of our corporate parent, for purposes consistent with this Notice.
 Your information may be stored and processed outside of the country or region where it was originally collected including the United States.

 Where necessary, your personal information may be shared with third party service providers; for example, interview and assessment services, background and employment check service providers.